cbroms/personal-site/src/routes/projects/posts/golden-eggs.md

 category: "Research"
 featured: true
 image: "/static/images/golden-eggs/eggs.jpg"
-excerpt: A research project that revealed opportunities from people's experience of public art in Pittsburgh and culminated in the evaluation of a prototype of a new system.
+excerpt: UX research revealing opportunities from people's experience of public art in Pittsburgh and prototyping a new system.
 ---

 # Summary